Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Study of maximal streams

 We construct now several such cutsets inside $\cyl( A, h)$.
-By symmetry, we can suppose that all the coordinates of $\vv$ are non negative.
+By symmetry, we can suppose that all the coordinates of $\vv$ are nonnegative.
 Let $x$ be the center of $A$.
-Let $u \in \RR$.
-We define the hypersurface $\P (u)$ by
+Let $u \in\RR$.
+We define the hypersurface $\P(u)$ by

-For each edge $e$ such that $\be = \langle a,b \rangle$, we define $\tilde e = ]a,b]$, the segment that includes $b$, the endpoint of $\be$, but excludes $a$, its origin.
+For each edge $e$ such that $\be= \langle a,b \rangle$, we define $\tilde e = [a,b[$, the segment that includes~$b$, the endpoint of $\be $, but excludes $a$, its origin.
 We define the set of edges $E_n(u)$ by

-(see Figure \ref{figcutsets}).
+see Figure~\ref{figcutsets}.
 We define also the set of edges $F_n$ by